ciaoidea/holographix/README.md

 `holo.net` moves those chunks across harsh UDP links.
 It frames, segments, reassembles, and keeps chunk identity separate from socket endpoints.

-The Holographix “field” layer (`holo.field`, with higher-level planning in `holo.net.mesh` and identity helpers in `holo.net.arch`) treats the set of chunks as a shared perceptual substrate that many nodes can read and write, with local reconstruction and policy-driven healing.
+The HolographiX “field” layer (`holo.field`, with higher-level planning in `holo.net.mesh` and identity helpers in `holo.net.arch`) treats the set of chunks as a shared perceptual substrate that many nodes can read and write, with local reconstruction and policy-driven healing.

 A compact view of roles is captured by the mapping below; it is an analogy used as an engineering compass, not as biology as physics: